 With a vibrant general profile for its economy, thanks to its rich gold mines, South Africa is a special place to tour amongst other developed states in Africa.
 South Africa occupies the largest territory in southern Africa, and it even encloses Swaziland Kingdom (another state in the region).
 South Africa bears a long interesting history of the inspiring struggle for its independence, which has left behind one of the leading and freedom fighters, Nelson Mandela.

-Another important memory is that South Africa staged the Football World Cup hence being the first World Cup to be held in the Africa in 2010.
-When you travel to South Africa, you will be surprised by the variety of languages that are spoken and even claimed to be official languages.
-However, you do not have to worry since even English language is one the official languages while the rest are from the local tribes of the country.
+Another important memory is that South Africa staged the Football World Cup hence being the first World Cup to be held in Africa in 2010.
+When you travel to South Africa, you will be surprised by the variety of languages that are spoken and even claimed to be official.
+However, you do not have to worry since even the English language is one of the official languages while the rest are from the local tribes of the country.

 South Africa has the largest number of international airports within it.
 These airports enable the country to be connected to almost every country in this globe, hence becoming well known worldwide.
 Some of the major airports are Cape Town, Tambo, and Durban International Airports located in Cape Town, Johannesburg, and Durban respectively.
 The international airports serve international flights between South Africa and many cities that include; Cairo, Lusaka, Nairobi, Mauritius, Istanbul, London, Dubai, and Sydney in Australia.